allred/dinosauron/README.md

 # dinosauron
-Network scanner tool, generally for keeping tabs on an open network.
+Network scanner tool, generally for keeping tabs on your open network.